MeriemBan/online-Dictionary-Blog/README.md

 *Project video available*: https://bit.ly/2miVscZ

 **The project consists in creating a Trilingual Dictionary and Blog from scratch and making available the following functionalities:**
 - signup / login
+- user management with access control
+- search engine / back-end pagination
+- upload dictionary in one click / delete dictionary  / add a word - (admin only)
+- display blog posts / create new blog posts (admin only)
+---

+- signup / login
 <img src="./images/signup-login.png" height="350px" width="600px">